1. A fully-fledged decorative art

-The British style differs from other European schools by a more advanced stylization of patterns and an outstanding research in graphic design.
-Fairground artists and makers are also great inventors : Savage designed the first steam-powered mechanical roundabouts in the 1850’s; Orton & Spooner – one of the major manufactory – created the first merry-go-round centaurus depicting famous politician from the 1900; Anderson invented extremely large figures, contributing to the British manneristic style.
+The British style differs from other European schools in their more advanced stylization of patterns and outstanding graphic design.
+Fairground artists and makers are also great inventors : Savage designed the first steam-powered mechanical roundabouts in the 1850’s; Orton & Spooner created the first merry-go-round full of centaurs, depicting famous politician from the 1900s ; Anderson invented extremely large figures, contributing to the development of the British style.

-From 1925, the British fairground artists – famous for their stylized patterns – adapted the trendy Art Déco to Fairground Arts.
-As a consequence, the three dimensional sculptures and embossed design were gradually replaced by ornaments inspired by graphic art.
+Starting in 1925, the British fairground artists – famous for their stylized patterns – adapted the trendy Art Déco to fit into the Fairground Arts.
+As a consequence, the three dimensional sculptures and embossed designs were gradually replaced by ornaments inspired by graphic art.